koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_18_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Information Technologies can be used to make whole Departments more efficient Phase 2: IT Support for functional Blocks
+# Information Technologies can be used to make whole Departments more efficient
-Supplier  Goal: Process optimization within functional blocks like “finance” or
-Finance
-“sales” or “production”
-Sales
- Benefits: Higher efficiency of function specific processes
-Production
- Results: New methods like
-….
-Integration production planning
-based on IT
-Function / Process  BUT: Barriers between functional Business Unit blocks stay intact
-Source: Fleisch, E., Österle, H.; 2000; A Process-oriented Approach to Business Networking; Electronic Journal of organizational Virtualness2(2), 1-21 12 Digitization and Digitalization 14.03.2025 Slide 18
+Phase 2: IT Support for functional Blocks
+In Phase 2, information technologies are used to make whole departments more efficient by providing IT support for functional blocks.
+The goal here is process optimisation within functional areas such as finance, sales or production.
+The benefits include higher efficiency of function‑specific processes, and the results are new methods such as IT‑based production planning.
+However, even though processes within functions are improved, the barriers between functional blocks remain intact.
+Source: Fleisch, E., Österle, H. (2000), “A Process‑oriented Approach to Business Networking”, Electronic Journal of Organizational Virtualness 2(2), 1–21.
+12 Digitization and Digitalization 14.03.2025 Slide 18